w1zzzard/wheather_api/README.md

 # install Newtonsoft.Json

-# in Constants.cs add apiKey (your valid kiey from openwheathermap)
+# in Constants.cs add apiKey (your valid key from openwheathermap)